inkandfeet/inkshop/README.md

 Simple stores and hosting for digital products.

-Sell and provide access to products you're hosting in the shop or in other places, all from a single domain.
+Sell and provide access to digital products - both downloads and ones you're hosting, all from a single domain.

-Authentication and, encrypted storage for users to save data using your products, automatically included. (powered by [inkDB](https://github.com/inkandfeet/inkdb))
+Authentication and encrypted storage for users to save data using your products, automatically included. (via by [inkDB](https://github.com/inkandfeet/inkdb))

 Turn-key integration with Stripe.